 Paying for part time training

 - Some riding stables/schools offer evening lessons for riding school clients for the BHS Stages exams/assessments.
 These are ideal if you work full time.
 Lingfield Intermediate Diplomas can provide the majority of the theory for the exams so you may need simply to join the evening riding training lessons.

 - Check all centres websites carefully for any ‘Training’ section.

-- Other yards also ‘train’ but are not necessarily classed only as training yards.
-So to be sure to search the ‘where to ride’ or ‘enjoy riding’ on the BHS website and the ABRS site too.
+- Some of the yards on the Enjoy Riding section also ‘train’ but are not necessarily classed only as training yards.
+So to be sure to search the all centres on the BHS website and the ABRS site too.

 - Plenty of people do train on a part time basis.

 Whichever route you take to gaining a hands on qualification, you will need to get that theory knowledge on equine care under your belt.
-You will be questioned on it during your assessments and there is quite a lot of information and knowledge to take on board so we would suggest that taking a distance learning course from Lingfield.
+You will be questioned on it during your assessments and there is quite a lot of information and knowledge to take on board.
+For this reason unless you are happy to simply read books and are sure you are reading the right books, we would suggest that taking a distance learning course from Lingfield.

 Used alongside other part time practical training, gained somewhere more locally to your home base, you would find our courses would help enormously in reaching your final goal of gaining professional qualifications in future.
 The Reviews section of our site proves this to be true over and over again.

 Having gained a professional ‘hands on’ qualification to BHSAI / Stage 3 Level you have achieved good all round equine management, horse training and coaching and could then branch out and specialise in a specific area or discipline if you wished.